gkapfham/www.gregorykapfhammer-old.com/seed.md

 out this <a href="#seedsurvey">survey</a>.
 {% enddescribe %}

-To learn the details of why I am interviewing you through this survey, I encourage you to read the [introduction to the SEED project]({{ site.baseurl | slice: 0, size }}{% post_url 2017-07-05-Introducing-SEED %}).
-In a nutshell, the SEED project's aim is to enable both aspiring members of the software industry and the academics who teach them to receive advice from those who are already a part of this exciting field.
+To learn the details of why I am interviewing you through this survey, I encourage you to read the [introduction to the SEED project]({{ site.baseurl |
+slice: 0, size }}{% post_url 2017-07-05-Introducing-SEED %}).
+In a nutshell, the
+SEED project's aim is to enable both aspiring members of the software industry and the academics who teach them to receive advice from those who are already a part of this exciting field.

 In addition to requesting your biographical information, the SEED survey only asks you to answer three questions, requiring perhaps one or two paragraphs for each response.
 While the time that you invest in this survey will be minimal, I anticipate that students will greatly benefit from the advice that you share.

 After you complete this survey, I will copy-edit your responses and publish them on my [blog]({{site.baseurl}}blog/), enabling me to incorporate your advice into the [teaching]({{site.baseurl}}teaching/) of my courses and my [research]({{site.baseurl}}research/)  with students.
-At the start of 2018, I will release a retrospective in which I report on the key lessons taught by all of the interviewees and make suggestions for ways in which educators like me can improve their teaching and research.
+At the end of 2018, I will release a retrospective in which I report on the key lessons taught by all of the interviewees and make suggestions for ways in which educators like me can improve their teaching and research.

 Please [contact]({{site.baseurl}}contact/) me with any questions or comments that you have about this initiative.

 <a name="seedsurvey"></a>
 <form method="POST" action="https://getsimpleform.com/messages?form_api_token=036ec14e0a86e2bf39ae488655d68c50" data-toggle="validator" data-feedback='{"success": "fa-check", "error": "fa-times"}' role="form">